 Hello, Linera

-In this section, you will learn how to interact with the current Testnet, run a local development network, then compile and deploy your first application from scratch.
+In this section, you will learn how to initialize a developer wallet, interact with the current Testnet, run a local development network, then compile and deploy your first application from scratch.

 By the end of this section, you will have a microchain on the Testnet and/or on your local network, and a working application that can be queried using GraphQL.